ak1ew3bp/RandomQuoteGenerator/README.md

 🌐 API Integration

-🔮 Future Plans
+# 🔮 Future Improvements

-⭐ Save favorite quotes locally
+💾 Save favorite quotes to a local file

-🎨 Add dark/light theme support
+🎨 Customize UI with themes or fonts

-📤 Share quotes to social media
+📤 Add share functionality for social media

-📄 License
+# 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.